-Prepar ration for students who are eligible bus riders returning to the school building: Assign applicable school personnel to review the transportation section of this guide.
-Assign school staff members to view the Onboard School training in preparation for tracking the status of bus arrivals, obtain student rosters, review bus stop information, and other transportation information.
-To obtain Onboard School training information and access, visit link: https://transportation.ccsd.net/onboard-school/ .
-Assign staff to review the bus request form procedures.
-Eligible students will be routed in accordance with their cohort assignment and parent/guardian questionnaire responsindicating they intend to use the service for the effective school startup date.
-Following the initial return to school, designated school staff will need to complete and submit a form for any newly enrolled students and school approved student cohort changes.
-A bus request is only required for students who are eligible and requesting bus service.
-Include the following information in communication to school staff and parents/guardians: When switching cohorts, transportation will take a minimum of seven to ten days to implement.
-If space is unavailable (general education only), the student will be placed on a wait list until a bus seat is available.
-Student's transportation days are exclusive to their assigned cohort days, and they are not permitted to ride the bus or attend school outside their assigned cohort days.
-Students determined to be sick or in quarantine must not ride the bus.
-Parents/guardians of students who arrive at school and then report to be sick will be required to pick up their child.
-Develop a plan to hold and supervise students in a safe and socially distanced environment should transportation need to drop and return for students.
-Develop a plan for late morning bus arrivals to have staff meet the bus to unload and follow social distancing procedures.
-Daily E Bus Procedures UNTY
+Preparation for students who are eligible bus riders returning to the school building:

+- Assign applicable school personnel to review the transportation section of this guide. - Assign school staff members to view the Onboard School training in preparation for tracking the status of bus arrivals, obtain student rosters, review bus stop information, and other transportation information. - □ Assign staff to review the bus request form procedures.
+Eligible students will be routed in accordance with their cohort assignment and parent/guardian questionnaire response indicating they intend to use the service for the effective school start-up date.
+Following the initial return to school, designated school staff will need to complete and submit a form for any newly enrolled student and school approved student cohort changes.
+A bus request is only required for students who are eligible and requesting bus service. - Include the following information in communication to school staff and parents/guardians: - When switching cohorts, transportation will take a minimum of seven to ten days to implement.
+If space is unavailable (general education only), the student will be placed on a wait list until a bus seat is available. - Student's transportation days are exclusive to their assigned cohort days, and they are not permitted to ride the bus or attend school outside their assigned cohort days. - Students determined to be sick or in quarantine must not ride the bus. - Parents/Guardians of students who arrive at school and then report to be sick will be required to pick up their child. - □ Develop a plan to hold and supervise students in a safe and socially distanced environment should transportation need to drop and return for students. - □ Develop a plan for late morning bus arrivals to have staff meet the bus to unload and follow social distancing procedures.